rmoralespp/sphinxlinter/README.md

-Sphinx-style docstrings are widely used across Python projects, but existing tools such as [pydocstyle](https://www.pydocstyle.org), [pydoclint](https://jsh9.github.io/pydoclint/), and [ruff](https://docs.astral.sh/ruff/) focus primarily on general docstring formatting, PEP 257 compliance, and style enforcement.
+Sphinx-style docstrings are widely used across Python projects, but existing tools such as [pydocstyle](https://www.pydocstyle.org), [pydoclint](https://jsh9.github.io/pydoclint/), and [ruff](https://docs.astral.sh/ruff/) focus primarily on general docstring formatting, *PEP257** compliance, and style enforcement.

 It is designed to **complement**, not overlap with, these tools.
 It targets **Sphinx-specific field list conventions** and performs **semantic consistency checks**